|

 Phormium 'Terracotta' (Lancer Terra Cotta New Zealand Flax) - A New Zealand Flax cultivar that grows to 3 feet tall with arching 1 1/2" wide leaves in shades of orange, rose, light green and yellow.
 Plant in full sun to light shade.
 This plant can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 The first 3 plants in the Lancer Series,'Red Edge', 'Terracotta' and 'Red-Dark Green', were imported into the US in 2002 and marketed by Bodger Botanicals.
 We grew 2 of the original plants in the series, 'Terracotta' and 'Red-Dark Green', (and subsequently dropped them) and in 2006 began growing the newest addition to the series, the cultivar named for the breeder Margaret Jones.
 'Terracotta' was originally listed as growing to 3 feet tall though long time experience with this group of plants lead us to be suspect of all height listings of new cultivars - only time will tell.
 Looks very similar to the cultivars 'Maori Sunrise' and 'Flamingo'.

-Information displayed on this page about Phormium 'Terracotta' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Phormium 'Terracotta' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |